usedhondacivic/FAST-ROBOTS-2023/webpage_gen/posts/lab_11/content.md

 ## Changes to the Codebase

-To get us started we were provided with working Bayes filter code.
-This code only works for a single ToF sensor, and I wanted to use data from both sensors in for my filter.
-This would allow for better localization accuracy as it doubles the amount of information we get about the surroundings.
+We were provided with working Bayes filter code to get us started, but this code only works for a single ToF sensor.
+I wanted to use data from both sensors for my filter, allowing for better localization accuracy as it doubles the amount of information I get about the surroundings.

 The required change is found in `localization.py`, where I had to edit the `update_step` function: